GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

         }
     }

-Note the use of :GMT_Get_Index_ to get the grid node number associated with the ``row`` and ``col`` we are visiting.
+Note the use of GMT_Get_Index_ to get the grid node number associated with the ``row`` and ``col`` we are visiting.
 Because GMT grids have padding (for boundary conditions) the relationship between rows, columns, and node indices is more complicated and hence we hide that